 Would you like to buy your loved ones happiness for Christmas this year?
 Start by striking off all the material goods on the list.
-Money can buy happiness but collecting more stuff cannot.
-Experiences are more likely to make us happy than material goods, say professors Michael Norton and Elizabeth Dunn in Happy Money.
+Money can buy happiness but collect more stuff cannot.
+Experiences are more likely to make us happy than material goods say professors Michael Norton and Elizabeth Dunn in Happy Money.

 These authors have made it all the way to Jay Leno’s Tonight Show encouraging others to focus on spending differently rather than earning more money.
 We are a generation that works very hard to earn more money to buy things – a new smartphone, solar panels for our home, an electric car, a Louis Vuitton wallet, a trip to Bali.